amiryxe/fake-array-generator/README.md

 # Fake Array Generator

-a simple project by react for make a array with fake data.
+Simple project by react to generate an array with fake data.

 ## Demo